bhashemi/ver-cheb-eval/README.md

 Requirements
 =============================

 Beyond MATLAB, INTLAB is needed to run the codes in this repository.
 INTLAB is a MATLAB toolbox for verified computations developed by Rump at the University of Hamburg.
-To run the examples you also need Chebfun, a MATLAB package for numerical computing with functions developed at the University of Oxford.
+To run the examples provided in this repository, you also need Chebfun, a MATLAB package for numerical computing with functions developed at the University of Oxford.

 License
 =============================